Lead Services and Resources

 Some programs are available that can help contribute funding to removing lead-based paint hazards.

-- The MDCH Lead Safe Homes Program provides grant funds to remove lead hazards.
+- The MDHHS Lead Safe Homes Program provides grant funds to remove lead hazards.
 Read more here.

 - Check out our pages on: